 Eating out can be expensive, so make sure to also look for supermarkets.
 Even small towns often have good-sized supermarkets that carry lots of clean foods like fresh fruit, avocados, nuts and seeds, and almond milk.

 Knowing about healthy eating and shopping options can ease stress and provide amazing opportunities to try something new.

 Every adventure requires the right tools and it’s no different for clean eating.
 The world is currently not built to provide you the best food for your health, so a little creativity is needed.

 Here are a few items that can help you feel prepared in almost any situation:

 - Shaker Bottle: A shaker bottle is a must have for the wellness enthusiast.
 Perfect for creating quick snacks, meals, and pre- and post-workout shakes.
-A shaker bottle comes in especially handy for hotel room stays and ensures you can keep up your shake-a-day (essentials shake link) habit.
+A shaker bottle comes in especially handy for hotel room stays and ensures you can keep up your shake-a-day habit.

-- Shake Packets: Carry a few protein shake packets with you in your bag and fix a quick snack with your shaker bottle.
-(Note: We are creating new travel shake packets just for this purpose.
-Stay tuned!)
+- Daily Shake: Carry our vegan Daily protein powder or vegan shake packets with you in your bag and fix a quick snack with your shaker bottle.

 - To-Go Utensils: These beautiful bamboo travel utensils are a favorite of ours because they are compact and versatile.
 After eating with these, you will never want to use disposable plastic cutlery again.

 Arming yourself with some smart snacks and supplements can create a sense of comfort and regularity while venturing out.